 Carotid artery stenosis: Compare Costs for a treatment abroad

-Even if a person does not possess specific symptoms of carotid stenosis, he can experience symptoms of stroke.
-Transient ischemic attacks (called "mini-stroke") are most common symptoms of carotid stenosis.
+Transient ischemic attack (called "mini-stroke") is the most common symptom of carotid stenosis.
 Transient ischemic attacks occur when "clot" blocks for a short time an artery which is supplying blood to brain.
 Other symptoms can occur suddenly and last for several minutes or even hours.
 Those are:

 - Sudden loss of vision, which can occur in one or both eyes